Canoeing in Banff: Rental Tips and Where To Paddle

 The first is the short season the operators have to recoup their investment; it’s only a couple of months that the lakes are unfrozen.
 You also have zero competition in most locations, so operators can set prices.
 On top of all, the liability insurance for operating in a national park and renting canoes is costly.

-Lastly, at places like Lake Minnewanka, Lake Louise, and Moraine Lake there is only one operator supplying canoes, with oodles of tourists wanting to rent one.
-It’s simple supply and demand.
+Lastly, at places like Lake Minnewanka, Lake Louise, and Moraine Lake, only one operator supplies canoes, and oodles of tourists want to rent one.
+It’s just simple supply and demand.

 Top Lakes To Go For A Canoe in the Rockies